 Two days are spent in the valleys, one day is needed to cross the pass.

-By distance or elevation, this is not a difficult trek, but keep in mind that both valleys are little-visited and often there is no trail to follow and even sections where it once was were damaged by landslides.
+By distance or elevation, this is not a difficult trek, but both valleys are little-visited, often there is no trail to follow and even sections where it once was were damaged by landslides.
 Also, there are several potentially dangerous river crossing (depending on the water level).

 You will need to carry a tent.

 To get to Ketrisi, you can walk or you can drive.
 If you want to walk, ask marshrutka driver on Tbilisi - Kazbegi route to drop you at the Kobi village